Grant Preparation Information and Tools

 - Grants and Grantwriting: With its third edition released in August 2001, Grants and Grant-Writing provides a very complete introduction to the grant finding and grant-getting process.
 This guide pays particular attention to sources of funding and help relevant to entrepreneurship and its related fields, but has information relevant to all grant seekers.

-- Grant Proposals: UNC's guide through the basic grant writing process.
+- Grant Proposal Writing Resources: UNC's guide through the basic grant writing process.

 - Guide to Proposal Development in the Humanities for Graduate Students: University of Kansas